 Munich is a major tourist destination as being here will let you relish an experience straight out of the books of German stereotypes.
 The city has vast breweries, offering world-famous beer.
 Munich is also the safest city in Germany as it has the lowest crime rate.

 Munich is known as one of Germany’s most expensive cities and comes at 49th place in Europe.
 This is because the town is trendy among German locals and foreigners as well.
 The rent is much higher than in other German cities, but you do not have to worry too much as the economy is balanced by paying the foreigners well enough.
+If you are planning to move to Berlin, you can easily rent a property in Berlin as there are plenty of options available to suit every budget and lifestyle even in trendy neighborhoods which offer a vibrant cultural scene and are popular among expats.

 Munich offers exceptional career opportunities for expats in the financial services, consumer electronics, and automobile industry.
 Additionally, Munich is known to provide top-ranked education systems.